General information notice on personal data protection

-The Société Nationale des Chemins de Fer Luxembourgeois (Luxembourg National Railway Company, CFL), 9 place de la Gare – L-1616 Luxembourg, registered with the Luxembourg Trade and Companies Register under number B59025, is the Controller of your personal data processed by us.
+The Société Nationale des Chemins de Fer Luxembourgeois (Luxembourg National Railway Company, CFL), 16 boulevard d'Avranches, BP 1803, L-1160 Luxembourg, registered with the Luxembourg Trade and Companies Register under number B59025, is the Controller of your personal data processed by us.

 In this capacity, we are responsible for the way in which we collect, use, share, store and protect your personal data.

 2. Which categories of personal data are processed and for what purposes?

 The task of the Société Nationale des Chemins de Fer Luxembourgeois (CFL) is to transport passengers, manage the infrastructures and direct investments in rolling stock and in the field of the modernisation of its infrastructures.
 In addition, the CFL accord top priority to the efforts enabling the highest possible level of security to be guaranteed for all customers.